frankiesanjana/bake-it-better/README.md

     - Enable unit conversion between metric and imperial
     - Incorporate the ability for users to apply filters to the website (e.g. filter for only bakes with a difficulty rating of "easy", etc.)
     - Add functionality for users to search all bakes using keywords
-    - Expand the Best For page into separate pages so that a user can save bakes for multiple occasions, as well as being able to customise what those occasions are
+    - Expand the Best For page into separate pages so that a user can save multiple bakes for each occasion, as well as being able to customise what the occasions are

 ### Plane 3: Structure and Data Model